Mugshot (website)

 Mugshot was a social networking website created by Red Hat.
-Unlike most other social networking websites (which are concerned with advertising), it offered a desktop client and web widgets.
+Unlike most other social networking websites, which are concerned with advertising, Mugshot offered a desktop client and web widgets.

-Mugshot was meant to facilitate real-world interactions with friends, and make one's normal computer use more social.
+Mugshot was meant to facilitate real-world interactions with friends and make one's normal computer use more social.
 It provided the functionality of a social network aggregator.

 Licensing

 The software that ran the Mugshot site is free software, and most of the client code is distributed under the terms of the GNU General Public License (GPL).
 Various parts of the server code are distributed under the GPL, the Open Software License 3.0, the Apache License, and the MIT License, all of which are free software licences.

 Features

-Site features included Web Swarm which let users share web links and join in conversations about them, Music Radar, which displayed which songs a user is listening to, and allowed conversations about the song.
+Site features included Web Swarm, which allowed users to share web links and participate in conversations about them.
+Another feature was Music Radar, which displayed the songs a user was listening to and enabled conversations about the music.

-Mugshot also integrated with many other sites, such as Twitter, Delicious, Digg, Facebook, Flickr, last.fm and YouTube.
-Many features were planned, including 'TV Party'.
+Mugshot also integrated with various other sites, including Twitter, Delicious, Digg, Facebook, Flickr, last.fm and YouTube.
+Numerous features were planned, including "TV Party."